Who Wants to Be a Millionaire (American game show): Hosts

 On January 10, 2013, Vieira announced that after eleven seasons with the syndicated Millionaire, she was leaving the show as part of an effort to focus on other projects in her career.
 She finalized taping of her last episodes with the show in November 2012.
-While Philbin briefly considered a return to the show, Cedric the Entertainer was introduced as her successor when season twelve premiered on September 2, 2013.
+On January 11, 2013, one day after Vieira's announcement, it was announced that Regis Philbin was considering returning to host Millionaire; ultimately, however, he decided not to.
+Cedric the Entertainer was introduced as Vieira's successor when season twelve premiered on September 2, 2013.
 On April 30, 2014, Deadline announced that Cedric had decided to leave the show in order to lighten his workload, resulting in him being succeeded by Terry Crews for the 2014–15 season.
 Crews was succeeded by Chris Harrison, then host of The Bachelor and its spin-offs, when season 14 premiered on September 14, 2015.
+Harrison remained on the show until the syndicated edition ended in May 2019.

-On January 8, 2020, a twentieth anniversary revival of the show was announced, with late night talk show host Jimmy Kimmel as host and co-executive producer.
-In March 2020, Philbin was invited to the new Millionaire studio in Culver City, California to take a look at the new set and talk to Kimmel about his tenure on the show.
-This was Philbin's last appearance on Millionaire before his death on July 24, 2020.
+On January 8, 2020, a twentieth anniversary revival of the show was announced, with late-night talk show host Jimmy Kimmel as host and co-executive producer.
+In March 2020, Philbin was invited to the new Millionaire studio at Sony Pictures Studios in Culver City, California, to take a look at the new set and talk to Kimmel about his tenure on the show.
+This was Philbin's last appearance on Millionaire before his death on July 25, 2020.

 Production staff

-The original executive producers of the U.S. Millionaire were British television producers Michael Davies and Paul Smith, the latter of whom undertook the responsibility of licensing Millionaire to American airwaves as part of his effort to transform the UK program into a global franchise.
+The original executive producers of the American Millionaire were British television producers Michael Davies and Paul Smith, the latter of whom undertook the responsibility of licensing Millionaire to American airwaves as part of his effort to transform the British program into a global franchise.
 Smith served until 2007 and Davies until 2010; additionally, Leigh Hampton (previously co-executive producer in the later days of the network version and in the syndicated version's first two seasons) served as an executive producer from 2004 to 2010.
 Rich Sirop, who was previously a supervising producer, became the executive producer in 2010 and held that position until 2014, when he left Millionaire to hold the same position with Vieira's newly launched syndicated talk show, and was replaced by James Rowley.
 Vincent Rubino, who had previously been the syndicated Millionaire's supervising producer for its first two seasons, served as that version's co-executive producer for the 2004–05 season, after which he was succeeded by Vieira herself, who continued to hold the title until her departure in 2013 (sharing her position with Sirop for the 2009–10 season).